Parkinson-NP/MIE-2024/README.md

 ### Unix Compatible OS or Environment
 AntiSMASH 7.1 does not offer support for the Windows OS.
 There are many options available to configure a Unix compatible environment on Windows OS.
 Native Unix users may proceed to installation of antiSMASH local.

- As an example, setup of Windows Subsystem Linux (WSL) with Ubuntu is used here.
+ As an example, setup of Windows Subsystem Linux (WSL) is used here.
 For additional WSL tips and FAQs, official instructions are available at <https://learn.microsoft.com/en-us/windows/wsl/install>.

 [//]: # (Give WSL instructions in detail??)
 [//]: # (Depending on your software version, you may need to enable WSL before moving forwards.
 WSL can be enabled via Administrator commands in Windows Powershell, or graphically in Windows Control Panel.)